SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/09-water_models.md

 ---

 ### Introduction
-The goal of bio-molecular simulations is the accurate and predictive computer simulation of the physical properties of biological molecules in their aqueous environments.
-There are two approaches to solvation: a suitable amount of explicit water molecules can be added to prepare a fully solvated simulation system.
-Alternatively, water can be treated as a continuous medium instead of individual molecules.
+Simulating biological molecules in aqueous environments is the goal of most bio-molecular simulations.

+There are two approaches to solvation:
+- A suitable amount of explicit water molecules can be added to prepare a fully solvated simulation system.
+- Alternatively, water can be treated as a continuous medium instead of individual molecules.
 {: .self_study_text :}

 Realistic water environment is essential for accurate simulation of biological molecules.